 Summer brings a host of plants, insects and different weather.
 Just thinking about it is enough to make us sneeze!
 And, just like us, pets have a number of common allergies that can flare up as the seasons change.
 Understanding common pet allergies can help you recognize symptoms and know when it is time to consult your vet.
 So, what are the most common pet allergies?

 Many pets have food allergies that may be hard to recognize.
-Cats and dogs can be intolerant to grains, including wheat, soy and corn.
 Symptoms can manifest as anything from itchiness, excessive skin licking, hair loss, gastrointestinal issues and more.
-Supreme Source pet food is grain free, making it a great option for pets with grain sensitivities.
+Supreme Source pet food could be a great option for pets with certain food sensitivities.

 Fleas are not only pesky bugs, they can also cause allergic reactions for some pets.
 The most common symptom of a flea allergy is itchiness, but in some cases hair loss and scabbing can occur.
 If you suspect your dog or cat is having an allergic reaction to fleas, it is best to consult your vet.